 BlackBerry has been looking to revitalize its BBM messaging service by opening it up to rival platforms such as Android and iOS.
 BBM has some advantages over rival applications, including security and a proven infrastructure, voice and video calling options as well as channels that allow brands and celebrities to connect with their audience.
 The cross platform strategy was off to a reasonably strong start, with its active user base growing from about 20 million since the cross platform launch in 2013 to about 91 million users as of Q2 CY 2014.

 Technology Focused Acquisitions

-BlackBerry has made conscious efforts in the recent past to improve its product portfolio, having made quite a few technology-focused acquisitions such as QNX, Secusmart and Movirtu.
+BlackBerry has made conscious efforts in the recent past to improve its product portfolio, having made quite a few technology-focused acquisitions such as QNX, Secusmart Movirtu and Good Technology.

 BlackBerry acquired QNX in 2010, with a view to enhance its product portfolio and use the real-time operating system in its smartphones as well as tablets.
 The software finds wide application in embedded systems - such as automobile infotainment systems - given its low hardware requirements, stability, and flexibility.
 The growing interest in the ‘Internet of Things’ such as smart homes could be an important growth lever for the QNX business.